Hero

 Steps:

-• Plant seeds about 2-3 cm deep in a well-draining, rich potting mix or directly into prepared soil.
+• Sow the seeds about 1-2 inches deep in a well-draining, fertile potting mix.

 Neem Oil